machuga/matthewmachuga.com/source/blog/2019/waiting-on-multiple-callbacks.html.markdown

 ```

 So that's cool - our functions wait till the appropriate time to execute, and
-both successful and failures get returned properly.
+both successes and failures get returned properly.
 But if you are looking
 carefully, you'll notice something a bit out of place.

 ```javascript